beauvilerobed/chatbot-tutorial/README.md

 # Chatbot API

-Python Chatbot Project – A chatbot using NLTK & Keras to help with my calctutor123 application.
+Python Chatbot Project – A chatbot using NLTK & Keras that was integrated into the calctutor123 application.